-Roberto Mighty, MFA is a multimedia artist, filmmaker, photographer, sound designer and musician who uses interactive and online technology in his work.
+Roberto Mighty is a multimedia artist, filmmaker, photographer, sound designer and musician who uses interactive and online technology in his work.
 His immersive, interactive exhibitions and artist talks take place online, in museums, colleges, galleries, community organizations and visitor centers.
 Scroll down to see list of commissions/projects..
 He built his new multimedia studio in Boston's Fort Point Channel arts district to facilitate creation, development, testing and demonstration of new projects for museum and gallery installations.

-2020: Completion of exhibit featuring people aged 50-100 across the USA for "getting.older.", an original documentary and multimedia installation about aging in America.
+2020: Completion of exhibit featuring people aged 50-100 across the USA for "getting dot older", an original documentary and multimedia installation about aging across America.

-2014 - 2016: First Artist-in-Residence at the 183 year old Mount Auburn Cemetery in Cambridge, Massachusetts, and America's first cemetery artist-in-residence.
+2014 - 2016: Inaugural Artist-in-Residence at the 183 year old Mount Auburn Cemetery in Cambridge, Massachusetts, and America's first cemetery artist-in-residence.
 The 174 acre cemetery, founded in 1831, is on the U.S. National Register of Historic Places and is a U.S. National Historic Landmark.
-Roberto creates "earth.sky", a site-specific, multi-screen digital multimedia installation based on the landscape of the cemetery and the stories of some of the 98,000 people buried there.
+Creates "earth dot sky", a site-specific, multi-screen digital multimedia installation based on the landscape of the cemetery and the stories of some of the 98,000 people buried there.
 Creates 29 short films and interactive website for online exhibit, www.earthdotsky.com

-2015 - 2016: Completes "Jesseca Ferguson: Cabinet of Curiosity".
+2016: Completes "Jesseca Ferguson: Cabinet of Curiosity".
 Documentary artist profile of renowned book artist and pinhole photographer.
+(Director/DP/Editor)

-September, 2015: Designs Projections and Sound for "The Draft", an original play touring New England by British author Peter Snoad, directed by Diego Arciniegas, with Lighting Design by Wen-Ling Liao.
+2015: Designs Projections and Sound for "The Draft", an original play touring New England by British author Peter Snoad, directed by Diego Arciniegas, with Lighting Design by Wen-Ling Liao.
 At Hibernian Hall in Roxbury, MA.

 2015: Builds a new studio in Boston's Fort Point Channel arts district.
 The studio is his laboratory for film, video, interactive multiscreen projections, digital editing and online work.

-Summer, 2015: Completes "Bird Garden", a short film short about Jean-Pierre Ducondi - an artist, a garden, and wild birds.
+2015: Completes "Bird Garden", a short film short about Jean-Pierre Ducondi - an artist, a garden, and wild birds.
+(Director/DP/Editor)

-Summer, 2014: Boston Convention & Exhibition Center features two of Roberto’s short films, “Walkers: lightDark” and “Cloud Lightning” in their Summer Solstice event, opening June 19th.
+2014: Boston Convention & Exhibition Center features two of his short films, “Walkers: lightDark” and “Cloud Lightning” in their Summer Solstice event, opening June 19th.

 2013: Completes four online video films for Harvard Forest on the plight of the Eastern Hemlock tree species, Tsuga canadensis.